 Q: What is Amazon Lightsail?

-Amazon Lightsail is the easiest way to get started with AWS for developers, small businesses, students, and other users who need a simple virtual private server (VPS) solution.
+Amazon Lightsail is a virtual private server (VPS) and is the easiest way to get started with AWS for developers, small businesses, students, and other users who need a solution to build and host their applications on cloud.
 Lightsail provides developers compute, storage, and networking capacity and capabilities to deploy and manage websites and web applications in the cloud.
-Lightsail includes everything you need to launch your project quickly – a virtual machine, SSD-based storage, data transfer, DNS management, and a static IP – for a low, predictable monthly price.
+Lightsail includes everything you need to launch your project quickly – virtual machines, containers, databases, CDN, load balancers, DNS management etc. – for a low, predictable monthly price.

 Q: What can I do with Lightsail?

-You can get preconfigured virtual private server plans that include everything to easily deploy and manage your application.
+You can get preconfigured VPS plans that include everything to easily deploy and manage your application.
 Lightsail is best suited to projects that require a few virtual private servers and users who prefer a simple management interface.
 Common use cases for Lightsail include running websites, web applications, blogs, e-commerce sites, simple software, and more.

 Q: What is a Lightsail plan?